I am . . .

 Have you Joined a Scouting Unit?

 If not, there’s a fast and easy website (www.beascout.org) where you can find a Scouting unit close to you!
-There are programs for boys age 7 through 20, and for girls age 14 through 20.
+There are programs for boys and girls age 5 to 20.

 Getting started as a new parent and leader:

 Once you’ve joined Scouting, there are lots of resources available within your new Scouting group, in your local district (a geographic service area with many Scouting groups), and through your Mt.
 Diablo Silverado Council (the local Scouting entity, made up of eight districts).
 If you need help finding your local resources, please give us a call at (925) 674-6100.

 For almost 100 years, Scouting programs have instilled in youth the values found in the Scout Oath and Scout Law.
 Today, these values are just as relevant in helping youth grow to their full potential as they were in 1910.
 Scouting helps youth develop academic skills, self-confidence, ethics, leadership skills, and citizenship skills that influence their adult lives.

 What does a Scout do?

 In Scouting, boys learn through the experiences of camping, hiking, building projects and community service.
 These experiences allow boys to grow and mature at their own pace.
 And, it is the results of these experiences that cause parents to say, “There are things learned in Scouting which a boy cannot readily pick up elsewhere.”
 It is also through these experiences that parents and sons get an opportunity to share and talk about their thoughts, feelings, goals, and values.